Javi-Martin-B/BalancedBrackets/TESTPLAN.md

 This file contains test cases for the `BalancedBrackets` class.

+---
+## The Rules for every test, read every test title properly!
 >### - Only brackets return true
 >### - Nested brackets are allowed
 >### - Brackets must follow open close order